The glut of motor oils and different viscosities available can quickly induce analysis paralysis. So, which car oil is right for your vehicle?

 The easiest way to find which car oil you need is to use our handy AMSOIL Product Guide.
 It provides AMSOIL recommendations for the correct viscosity motor oil for your vehicles.

-Start with some manual labor
+Do some manual labor

-First, consult your vehicle owner’s manual.
+To find which car oil is right for your vehicle, you can also consult your vehicle owner’s manual.
 Inside its intimidating bulk you’ll find the original equipment manufacturer’s (OEM) motor oil recommendation.
 Look for a couple key points: